aaronxs/Applied_Statistics_Project/README.md

-This rerepositoy contains the code I used to acqure as well as "cleaning" and manupilating the data from http://www.basketball-reference.com using Python for a final projects of one of my courses.
+This repository contains the code I used to acquire as well as "clean" and manipulate data from http://www.basketball-reference.com using Python for a final projects of one of my courses.